MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/speed/get-started.md

 <!-- ====================================================================== -->
 ## Step 3: Experiment

 The **Opportunities** section of your report gives you tips on how to improve the performance of the webpage.
-In this section, you implement the recommended changes to the codebase, auditing the site again after each change to measure how it affects site speed.
+In this section, you implement the recommended changes to the code base, auditing the site again after each change to measure how that change affects site speed.

 #### Resize images

 Your report indicates that serving appropriately sized images is one of the top opportunities for improving the performance of the page.
 Resizing images helps reduce the size of the network payload.
-If your user is viewing your images on a mobile device screen that is 500-pixels-wide, there's really no point in sending a 1500-pixel-wide image.
+If your user is viewing your images on a mobile device screen that is 500 pixels wide, there's really no point in sending a 1500-pixel-wide image.
 Ideally, you send a 500-pixel-wide image, at most.

-In the **Opportunities** section of your report, click **Properly size images** to display which images to resize. **Lighthouse** lists four `.jpg` files you should resize to improve load time:
+In the **Opportunities** section of your report, click **Properly size images** to display which images to resize. **Lighthouse** lists four `.jpg` files that you can resize to improve load time:

 ![The Opportunities section showing four images to be optimized, along with the potential data savings](./get-started-images/resize-images.png)